-Pulse meetings are a way to plan, organize and manage an organization.
-Instead of following traditional management philosophies, by holding Pulse meetings it’s possible to utilize the variety and uncertainty that exist in an organization.
+Pulse meetings in Parmatur Pulse are a way to plan, organize and manage an organization.
+Instead of following traditional management philosophies, by holding pulse meetings it’s possible to utilize the variety and uncertainty that exist in an organization.
 Pulse meetings are based on the lean principles of visual planning and fault tolerance (from the concept of jidoka).
-A Pulse board is required to hold a Pulse meeting (see more about agenda for Pulse meetings here).
+A pulse board is required to hold a pulse meeting (see more about agenda for Pulse meetings here).

 Traditional planning never makes it past the planning stage in many cases and creates a lot of administrative work but doesn’t add much or any value, since you can’t predict the future.
-In stark contrast to traditional planning, visual management entails a dynamic planning by a team in the situation they are currently facing.
-When working with knowledge an activity window is used where post-its visualize the flow of “to do – in progress – done.”
+In stark contrast to traditional planning, visual planing entails a dynamic planning by a team in the situation they are currently facing.
+When working with Parmatur Pulse, an activity window is used where post-its visualize the flow of “To do – In progress – Done.”

 Fault tolerance (jidoka) entails the inclusion of methods that enable the team to handle unexpected effects that the “butterfly effect” might cause and establish resilience and revitalization.
 Not making use of fault tolerance may lead to regrets about decisions, stress, conflicts and, most commonly, long lead times.

-At Pulse we use goals and plans but they are open, meaning they are accessible through the network of Pulse meetings.
-Since the flow of decisions through the network of Pulse meetings is constant, contradictions and unexpected problems can be resolved within a few hours to a couple of days.
+At Parmatur Pulse we use goals and plans but they are open, meaning they are accessible through the network of pulse meetings.
+Since the flow of decisions through the network of pulse meetings is constant, contradictions and unexpected problems can be resolved within a few hours to a couple of days.

-For strategy and development the management team, product management, resource management, task management and development projects use Pulse meetings (see example here).
+For strategy and development the management team, product management, resource management, assignment management and projects use pulse meetings (see example here).
 Pulse meetings may also be used for other areas such as sales, commission, delivery and acquisitions.

 Pulse Meetings Replace Other Meetings

 Pulse meetings replace many other meetings.
-A Pulse meeting is held standing in front of a board with visualized information and is rarely longer than 15 minutes.
-Despite the fact that meetings are frequent, total time spent at meetings will actually decrease dramatically.
+A pulse meeting is held standing in front of a board with visualized information and is rarely longer than 15 minutes.
+Despite the fact that meetings are frequent, total time spent at meetings will decrease.